phrsampaio/deft-funnel/README.md

 ## License

 This software is released under the MIT license.
-See `License.txt` for more info.
+See `LICENSE.md` for more info.

 # DEFT-FUNNEL without multistart

-Call DEFT-FUNNEL at the Matlab command window by typing:
+If global minima are not required and local minima are enough, call DEFT-FUNNEL at the Matlab command window by typing:
 ```
 >> [x, fx, mu, indicators, evaluations, iterate, exit_algo] = deft_funnel(@f, @c, @h, ...
 @dev_f, @dev_h, x0, nb_cons_c, nb_cons_h)